 • low hemoglobin;

-Colonoscopy of the rectum is indicated for prevention once a year in patients over the age of 50 years.
-This is especially true for those who have poor heredity (close relatives were diagnosed with colorectal cancer).
+Colonoscopy of the rectum is indicated for preventive purposes once a year in patients over the age of 50 years.
+This is especially true for those who have poor heredity (close relatives were diagnosed colorectal cancer).

-The preparatory process involves the following stages: initial preparation, dietary nutrition, drug cleansing of the intestines.
-Accuracy of following these steps will allow you to achieve the most reliable results.
+The preparatory process involves the following stages: primary preparation, dietary nutrition, medicinal cleansing intestines.
+Following these steps accurately will allow you to achieve maximum reliable results.

 Primary preparation

-If the patient suffers from constipation for a long time, then cleansing medications alone will not be enough.
-In advance, such patients are prescribed castor oil (castor oil) or classic enemas.
+If the patient suffers from constipation for a long time, then only cleansing medications won't be enough.
+In advance, such patients are prescribed castor oil (castor oil) or classical enemas.
 Castor oil is taken 2 days in a row at night.
-Quantity is calculated by weight.
-If on average the patient weighs about 70 kg, then 60 ml of the product is enough.
+The quantity is calculated by weight.
+If the average patient weighs about 70 kg, then 60 ml of the product is sufficient.

-If constipation is persistent and neglected, and castor oil does not justify itself, then enemas are recommended.
-To perform such a manipulation at home, you will need a special tank with tips (Esmarch's mug) and 1.5 liters of water at room temperature.
+If constipation is persistent and severe, and castor oil does not justify itself, then enemas are recommended.
+To perform such a manipulation at home, you will need a special tank with tips (Esmarch mug) and 1.5 liters of water room temperature.

-• The patient should lie on the left side, while the right leg should be pushed forward and bent at the knee.
-It is better to spread an oilcloth under the body so as not to wet the sofa or bed.
+• The patient should lie on his left side, and right leg in this case, you need to push it forward and bend at the knee.
+It is better to place an oilcloth under the body so as not to wet the sofa or bed.

-• Esmark's mug is filled with water, while the clamp is closed.
-The air is then bled off and the clamp is closed again.
+• Esmark's mug is filled with water while the clamp is closed.
+After this, the air is released and the clamp is closed again.

-• The heating pad must be hung above the level of the sofa / bed by 1–1.5 meters.
+• The heating pad must be hung 1–1.5 meters above the level of the sofa/bed.

-• The nozzle should be generously lubricated with petroleum jelly and carefully inserted into the anus to a depth of up to 7 cm.
+• The nozzle should be generously lubricated with Vaseline and carefully inserted into the anus to a depth of 7 cm.

-• The clamp is removed from Esmarch's mug and the entire volume of liquid is let into the patient, after which the tip is removed.
+• The clamp from the Esmarch mug is removed and the entire volume of liquid is allowed into the patient, after which the tip is removed.

-• The patient should not immediately run to the toilet, but first you should move a little, squeezing the sphincter (5-10 minutes).
-After that, you can relieve the need.
+• The patient should not immediately run to the toilet, but first move a little, squeezing the sphincter (5-10 minutes).
+After this you can relieve yourself.
 This manipulation should be performed 2 evenings in a row.

-Doctors do not recommend combining the intake of castor oil inside and at the same time putting enemas.
-After 2 days of initial preparation, the patient should eat properly and take special cleansing preparations.
+Doctors do not recommend combining castor oil intake and enemas at the same time.
+After 2 days of initial preparation, the patient must eat properly and take special cleansing medications.

 Diet food

-Another way to qualitatively cleanse the lower parts of the digestive tract is to give preference to a slag-free diet 2-3 days before the scheduled procedure.
-During this period, products that cause increased gas formation should be abandoned.
-You can eat low-fat varieties of meat and fish, dairy products, boiled vegetables.
-The last meal should be no later than 8-12 hours before the scheduled procedure.
+Another way to thoroughly cleanse the lower sections of the digestive tract is to give preference to a slag-free diet 2-3 days before the intended procedure.
+During this period, you should avoid products that cause increased gas formation.
+You can eat low-fat varieties meat and fish, dairy products, boiled vegetables.
+Last appointment food should be no later than 8–12 hours before the scheduled procedure.

 Purgation

-Drugs such as Fortrans and Endofalk prevent nutrients from being absorbed in the gastrointestinal tract, so food moves rapidly through the intestines and quickly leaves it in liquid form.
-And another group of drugs (Fleet Phospho-soda and Lavacol) delay the removal of fluid from the intestines, so peristalsis increases, feces soften and bowel cleansing is accelerated.
+Drugs such as Fortrans and Endofalk interfere nutrients absorbed into the gastrointestinal tract, so food quickly moves through the intestines and quickly leaves it in liquid form.
+And another group of drugs (Fleet Phosphosoda and Lavacol) delay the removal of fluid from the intestines, so peristalsis increases, stool softens and intestinal cleansing accelerates.

 It is not recommended to choose drugs for bowel cleansing on your own (prescribed by a doctor)